 Istanbul Photo Awards is an international news photography contest organized by Anadolu Agency.
 The contest aims to contribute to the sphere of news photography and offers a perspective shaped by the region’s unique position at the center of diverse cultures.
 The awards reward endeavors of courageous and talented photojournalists from around the world on merit.
 Although it is only the fourth edition of the contest, Istanbul Photo Awards has become one of the most widely known news photography contests in the world.

 The contest has ten categories.
 Besides the first two years' categories; news single, news story, single sports and story sports; there were single nature & environment, story nature & environment, single portrait and story portrait categories in the third year and now the categories have been extended to 10 with the single daily life and story daily life.
+A total of $10,000 award will be given to the winner of the Photo of the Year, which is the Single News 1st prize winner.
 In the contest, an additional $3,000 Young Photographer award is given to a winner under the age of 28.
-A total of $10,000 award will be given to the winner of the Photo of the Year, which is the Single News 1st prize winner.
-Winners in other categories will be given $8,000 for the first prize, $5,000 for the second and $3,000 for the third.
+Winners of all categories will be given $8,000 for the first prize, $5,000 for the second and $3,000 for the third.
 Along with the generous awards of the contest aiming to support the hard work and dedication of news photographers worldwide, the application is totally free.

 The contest receives applications from more than 100 countries each year.
-The Istanbul Photo Awards 2017 received a lot of attention from photojournalists from all around the world.
-Almost 25,000 submissions from different continent sent to the contest and 22 photographers from 17 countries received awards.
+The Istanbul Photo Awards 2018 received a lot of attention from photojournalists from all around the world.
+Almost 37,000 photographs from 125 countries sent to the contest.

-In 2005, Daniel Berehulak won the Photo of the Year award with his photograph depicting the Ebola crisis.
+In 2015, Daniel Berehulak won the Photo of the Year award with his photograph depicting the Ebola crisis.
 In 2016, Abd Doumany’s image of an injured Syrian boy was chosen as Photo of the Year by the international jury and in 2017, photographer Frederic Lafargue’s image titled “Escaping from Daesh” was chosen Photo of the Year 2017.
 In 2018, Damir Sagolj won the Photo of the Year award with the image of a dead boy in refugee camp in Banglades.

 Every year online applications are accepted between Nov.
 1- Jan.
 31 via http://istanbulphotoawards.com.
 The results of the contest announced by the end of March each year.
-Award winning photographs will be published in Photobook which will be send almost everywhere all around the world to the photography professionals and displayed at significant galleries around the world such as Istanbul, Shanghai, New York and Vienna.
-Turkish Airlines and Turkish Cooperation and Coordination Agency (TIKA) sponsor the contest.
+Award winning photographs will be published in Photobook which will be send almost everywhere all around the world to the photography professionals and displayed at significant galleries around the world such as Istanbul, Shanghai, New York, Vienna and Moscow.
+Istanbul Metropolitan Municipality, Turkish Airlines and Turkish Cooperation and Coordination Agency (TIKA) sponsor the contest.